 "Form a club and meet in a dorm, but don't have $14,000 to come and eat cookies," said E. Michelle Drake '97, referring to the RUS budget.
 "I don't understand why grant-giving should be tied to social considerations."

-Some students who attended yesterday's meeting suggested a possible compromise: separating RUS in two organizations with one serving as a co-ed grant-making body and anoth- er as an all-female discussion group.
+Some students who attended yesterday's meeting suggested a possible compromise: separating RUS in two organizations with one serving as a co-ed grant-making body and anoth-

 Last night's meeting concluded without adecision on how the proposal to admit men would bejudged.
 RUS officers said they would work onpossible ways to make a decision and would presentalternatives at a later meeting.